ErikBjare/KnowTree/README.md

 I've made some basic searches, nothing found.
 But more extensive searching would be in order.

 Update: Turns out [Nikita Voloboev](https://github.com/nikitavoloboev), [who's mindmap repo I've found before](https://github.com/nikitavoloboev/knowledge-map) is "Building a visual search engine and mind maps to organise world's knowledge with a study plan for learning anything" (his GitHub profile description 2017-04-16).
-Looks like he's taking a different approach however.
+Looks like he's taking a different approach, but has likely thought a lot about stuff related to this.
+I've reached out to him.

 # Requirements